 Family Tax Benefit Part B is an extra payment for single parents, non-parent carers and couples with one main income — where one parent stays at home to care for a child full-time or only earns a small income.
 This payment is income tested.

 You may be eligible for Family Tax Benefit Part B if:

 You cannot receive Family Tax Benefit Part B while you’re receiving Parental Leave Pay.

 Child Care Subsidy

-To be eligible for Child Care Benefit you must:
+To be eligible for the Child Care Subsidy you must: